spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: I get an error in the IPython console running my code!
 Help!

    First, make sure the error you are seeing is not a bug in your code.
-   For this, try running it in any standard Python interpreter.
+   To confirm this, try running it in any standard Python interpreter.
    If the error still occurs, the problem is likely with your code and a site like `Stack Overflow`_ might be the best place to start.
    Otherwise, start at the Basic First Aid section of our troubleshooting guide.